mackrus/my-website/README.md

 - Add more celestial bodies like asteroids, comets, and dwarf planets.
 - Improve the textures and models of the planets for a more realistic look.
 - Add more details like the rotation and revolution speed of the planets.
-- Add information about each planet that can be viewed by clicking on the planet.
+- Add other parts to the website such as "about me" etc where each part leads to the camera zooming in on a specific planet.

 # Contributions

 Contributions, issues, and feature requests are welcome.
 Feel free to check issues page if you want to contribute.

-Author
+# Author

 Markus Bajlo